Full-spectrum light: Spectral distribution of light

 The emission spectrum of a light source varies depending on the light generating mechanism.
 Thermal sources such as incandescent bulbs produce electromagnetic radiation over a broad and continuous range of wavelengths, including infrared and ultraviolet.
 A black body radiator is the idealized version of a thermal source.
 As the temperature of a black body radiator increases, the shape of its spectral distribution changes with more energy emitted at shorter (bluer) wavelengths.

 Sources that rely on fluorescence have a different emission spectrum shape than do thermal sources.
 Some wavelengths will be produced with greater amplitude than others.
 Fluorescent sources used for lighting, such as fluorescent lamps, white light-emitting diodes, and metal halide lamps are intended to produce light at all wavelengths, but the distribution is different from thermal sources and so colors will appear different under these forms of lighting than under daylight; some colors may match under one light source that don't appear the same under another, a phenomenon called metamerism.

 Where light sources use an electric discharge through low pressure gas, the light spectrum may be quite discontinuous, with some wavelengths of light missing or at very low amplitude.
 Such light sources have a strong tint, such as low pressure sodium lamps, or neon lamps.
 These lamps are used more for their color effects than for general illumination.
 Some scientific instruments use discharge tubes to produce light that has only a few wavelengths in it, a so-called "line spectrum".
 A laser is a single-wavelength source, which would produce light of a very pure color.

+Artificial light sources such as LED lamps are designed to minimize production of non-visible infrared and ultraviolet wavelength, since this energy is not visible and does not contribute to the Luminous efficacy of the light source.
+These wavelengths are present in natural daylight.
+Where they are important for some applications, they may ave to be especially added to the spectrum of a nominally white light source.